zubinsharma17/Mental-Fitness-Tracker/README.md

 ```
 ## SUMMARY
 - Developed a fully functional Mental Health Fitness Tracker ML model using Python and scikit-learn.
-- Utilized 12 types of regression algorithms to achieve precise results in analyzing and predicting mental fitness levels from over 150 countries.
+- Utilized 6 types of regression algorithms to achieve precise results in analyzing and predicting mental fitness levels from over 150 countries.
 - Cleaned, preprocessed, and engineered features to enhance the model's predictive capabilities.
 - Optimized the model's performance by fine-tuning hyperparameters and implementing ensemble methods, resulting in an impressive accuracy percentage of 98.50%.

-## REFRENCES
+## REFERENCES
-- Datasets that were user in here were taken from [ourworldindia.org](https://ourworldindata.org/grapher/mental-and-substance-use-as-share-of-disease)
+- Datasets that were used here were taken from [ourworldindia.org](https://ourworldindata.org/grapher/mental-and-substance-use-as-share-of-disease)

-- This project was made during my internship period for [Edunet Foundation](https://edunetfoundation.org) in association with [IBM SkillsBuild](https://skillsbuild.org) and [AICTE](https://internship.aicte-india.org)
+- This project was made during my internship period for [IBM SkillsBuild](https://skillsbuild.org) in association with [AICTE](https://internship.aicte-india.org)